WaveEdu/wave-edu/server/README.md

 ## Implement a new feature

-> in each folder ther is `_template.ts` file that you can copy and rename to start a new file
+> in each folder ther is `template.example` file that you can copy and rename to start a new file.
-> commit each step
+> Commit each step

 1. Create a new branch from `dev` branch
 2. Implement your feature